 Three day full program

 This means on one hand traditional customs, but on the other hand a lot of exotic.
 For nowhere else than in Gamsjagatagen (Chamois Hunting Days) are the old traditions maintained with so much humour and winking of an eye.
 Besides the proven classics such as the Gamstrophy, Gamskitztreffen (Chamois Kids Meeting), customs parade, craft show and culinary market the current release includes a whole host of new ideas and program items.
 Now nothing stands in the way of a varied, traditional weekend in the UNESCO World heritage region of Hallstatt Dachstein Salzkammergut!

 This year, music will be performed in the marquee on the market square, the inner courtyard at Schloss Neuwildenstein, as well as in the two Goisern museums and the Kirchengasse alleyway.
 Courtesy of the „Radl-Pirsch“, fans of old-style bikes can take a ride on one of their old bone-shakers.
 A more detailed programme and further information will be available here at the beginning of July.

-There’s practically nobody in the Salzkammergut who has never heard of this traditional event or who has not attended it at least once in its 55 years of existence.
+There’s practically nobody in the Salzkammergut who has never heard of this traditional event or who has not attended it at least once in its many years of existence.
 Bad Goisern is known for its musical excellence, and there is no better an occasion to experience it than over these three days.